Piping and Instrumentation Diagram

 Component Identification

-All the components depicted on the PID are marked by a unique identifier.
+All the components depicted on the PID are marked by a unique identifier, usually consisting of a combination of letters and numbers.
 This also applies to subroutines of the process control system, which are referenced on the PID, such as control loops.